Deutsche Boerse's NYSE deal seen heading for the rocks

-FRANKFURT Deutsche Boerse AG's DB1Gne.DE last-ditch lobbying efforts in support of its proposed takeover of NYSE Euronext NYX.N look set to fail, leaving the deal heading for the rocks with European antitrust regulators expected to block the deal
+FRANKFURT Jan 11 Deutsche Boerse AG's last-ditch lobbying efforts in support of its proposed takeover of NYSE Euronext look set to fail, leaving the deal heading for the rocks with European antitrust regulators expected to block the deal

 "The commissioners have rarely voted against the case team's recommendation, so the probability of the deal going through now drops to 20 percent," UBS analyst Arnaud Gilbat said in a note on Wednesday.

-A source told Reuters on Tuesday that European Commission antitrust chief Joaquin Almunia and his case team would recommend blocking a merger which would create the world's largest exchange operator.
+A source told Reuters on Tuesday that European Commission antitrust chief Joaquin Almunia and his case team will recommend blocking a merger which would create the world's largest exchange operator.

-The European Commission on Wednesday declined to comment on its potential ruling.

 Deutsche Boerse plans to bypass the antitrust ruling and appeal directly to the so-called college of 27 commissioners, who are expected to meet early next month.